 Aboriginal Achievement Week

-Each year in March the University of Saskatchewan hosts Aboriginal Achievement Week to celebrate Aboriginal achievement, reflect on traditions and ceremonies, and connect with the community.
+Each year the University of Saskatchewan hosts Aboriginal Achievement Week to celebrate Aboriginal achievement, reflect on traditions and ceremonies, and connect with the community.

 For more information for any of the events below, contact the Aboriginal Students' Centre directly.

 Need to relax?
 Join us every other week for "Creative Native" where you can learn how to make a variety of traditional crafts or hone your current skills.
 Being creative helps bring balance to your life.
 Various crafts including:

 - drum making

 - feather art

 Come and meet with different Elders and enjoy a meal of soup and bannock.
 Food and the sharing of meals is an important part of First Nations culture.
 First Nations people are generous and traditionally display their wealth by giving away goods, in keeping with this, the ASC hosts Soup and Bannock lunches to honor these traditions.